ersilia-os/eos9f6t/README.md

 ## Summary
 * Predicts **protease inhibitory** activity of small molecules
 * The training set includes **>25,000** molecules
-* The **high-throughput assay** measured the inhibitory activity of small molecules(at 300uM) against recombinant SARS-3CLpro(at 150nM) by using a FRET-quenched fluorescent       SARS-3CLpro substrate (at 2uM) that emitted fluorescence when cleaved by 3CLpro.
+* The **high-throughput assay** measured the inhibitory activity of small molecules against recombinant SARS-3CLpro by using a FRET-quenched fluorescent SARS-3CLpro substrate     that emitted fluorescence when cleaved by 3CLpro.
 * The assay is recorded in PubChem [AID1706](https://pubchem.ncbi.nlm.nih.gov/bioassay/1706#section=Protocol)
 * Processed **data** can be downloaded [here](https://github.com/yangkevin2/coronavirus_data/blob/master/data/AID1706_binarized_sars.csv)

 ## Specifications
 * Input: SMILES string (also accepts an InChIKey string or a molecule name string, and converts them to SMILES)
-* Endpoint: 3CL protease inhibitory activity (0-1 score)
+* Endpoint: 3CL protease inhibitory activity (0: inactive -1: active)
 * Results interpretation:
-    * Active compounds: 0.15 - 1
+    * 70% of the original active compounds in the assay score >0.5 with the SARS-Balanced model
-    * Inactive compounds: 0 - 0.15
+    * 3CL protease retains 96% homology between SARS-CoV1 and SARS-CoV2, so results are highly extrapolable.

 ## History
 1. Model was downloaded on 29.04/2021 from [Chemprop](http://chemprop.csail.mit.edu/checkpoints)